-Parenting a child on the autism spectrum very often takes the effort of multiple full-time jobs.
+Parenting a child with behavioral issues very often takes the effort of multiple full-time jobs.
 As a parent, it's also very possible you may work a full-time job on top of parenting.
 While the rewards of being a parent are great, the strain and hectic schedule that comes with it often makes fitting in acts of self-care, particularly exercise, especially difficult.
 With all the benefits there are to gain by getting your body physically active, it is well worth it to try different strategies to fit your workouts into your busy life as a parent.

 Probably the most time efficient way to fit exercise into your schedule is to participate in physical activities at the same time as your child.
 If you take your child to the playground regularly, run around and interact with them to get your blood flowing.
 You can use nearby benches or poles on the monkey bars to get some bodyweight workouts in.
 Community centers are especially helpful for this since you can engage in a fun, physically engaging game as a family, or use specific workout machines while your kids play with their neighbors nearby.